kbckbc/washu_sp22_cse523/README.md

 gcc -g -z execstack -fno-stack-protector ans_check5.c -o ans_check5
 ```

-2. Execute below to find out the address we want to jump
+2. Execute below to find out the address we want to jump.
+As you can see, 0x080485b3 is the address we want to jump!
 ```
 [02/09/22]seed@VM:Byeongchan$ objdump -D ans_check5 | grep -B 1 exit